It exposes a heart that still struggles to rely on God.

 So I put forth my best effort, focus on doing what God asks of me, and I trust Him with the rest.

 Doubt and Fear.
 This destructive duo almost always visits at the same.
 They say “are you sure this is what God meant?
 You can’t do it.
 You aren’t that great at writing.
 You don’t have anything important to say.
 No one will read it.”
 Doubt and fear cause paralysis.

 People-pleasing.
-The temptation to try to figure out what people expect, or to write something that is acceptable to everyone constantly knocks at the door.
+The temptation to try to figure out what people expect, or to make everyone happy constantly knocks at the door.
 Looking away from the masses, and focusing on the Master helps to ignore that knock.

 Pride.
 Striving for perfection almost always has its root in preserving self-image.
 It says I am fully capable, I am perfect.
 Humility acknowledges that my sufficiency comes from Christ, and He alone makes me worthy and able.
 He is the giver of every good and perfect gift; the goal is to use it for His glory.

 Frustration.
 It’s the thermometer that reminds me to remember my assignment.
 Am I trying to do too much?
 Am I trying to do too much, too soon?
 What is required of me right now?
 Frustration chokes out all creativity.
 When it bubbles up, table the task at hand, step back (or away),and reassess the goal.